SHOW YOUR WORK! 10 WAYS TO SHARE YOUR CREATIVITY AND GET DISCOVERED by AUSTIN KLEON

 by a group of creative individuals—artists, curators, thinkers, theorists, and

-• Be an Amateur.
+other tastemakers—who make up an “ecology of talent.” - Be an Amateur.
 Amateurs are not afraid to make mistakes or look ridiculous in public.

 They’re in love, so they don’t hesitate to do work that others think of as

 silly or just plain stupid.
-“The stupidest possible creative act is still acreative act,” writes Clay Shirky in his book Cognitive Surplus.
+“The stupidest possible creative act is still acreative act,” writes Clay Shirky in his book Cognitive Surplus. - Amateurs know that contributing something

-• Talk about the things you love.
+is better than contributing nothing. - Talk about the things you love.
 Your

-• In this day and age, if your work isn’t online,
+voice will follow. - In this day and age, if your work isn’t online,

 it doesn’t exist